wangguanzhou/wangguanzhou.github.io/_posts/2014-12-04-multipath-tcp.md

 each other and don't make an optimal usage of the available bandwidth.
 Though I haven't figured out how multipath TCP may help in this scenario. <br/>

-In the handshake of MTCP, the host may indicate it's multipath capability to the server so a Multipath connection can be set up.
+In the handshake of MTCP, the host may indicate its multipath capability to the server so a Multipath connection can be set up.
 When a new link/interface is available the host simply use "SYN JOIN" to add a "subflow" to the existing connection. <br/>